knobs-dials/square-stat/README.md

 - other kernel processes
 - systemd stuff
 - various GNOME stuff
-- tiny -use processes into 'sumsmaller' so they don't fall away (still tends to be small)
+- tiny-use processes into 'sumsmaller' so they don't fall away (still tends to be small)

 ...all mostly because a shell isn't exactly high resolution, and this is for a useful glanced overview.